Community Mental Health Framework Programme

 - No one falls through the gaps

-Working together with service users and carers is vital to help shape and inform future services.
+Working together with people with lived experience, carers, professionals and anyone else with an interest is vital to help shape and inform services.

 We would like to hear your ideas about how we can best work with you and make sure all voices in the city are heard as we get started on our project to improve community mental health services.

-If you can’t attend but would still like to be involved in the ongoing project, please still get in touch with us by emailing CMHFPortsmouth@Portsmouthcc.gov.uk or use the contact form below.
+If you would like to be involved in future events or the ongoing project, please still get in touch with us by emailing CMHFPortsmouth@Portsmouthcc.gov.uk or use the contact form below.